RSDKModding/RSDKv3-Decompilation/README.md

 # FAQ
 ### Q: Why don't some buttons in the menu work?
 A: Buttons like leaderboards & achievements require code to be added to support online functionality & menus (though they are saved anyways), and other buttons like the controls button on PC or privacy button on mobile have no game code and are instead hardcoded through callback.
-I just didnt feel like going through the effort to decompile all that, since its not really worth it.
+I just didn't feel like going through the effort to decompile all that, since it's not really worth it.

 ### Q: Is the titlecard text slightly offset when using a PC datafile?
 A: Unfortunately, it's an error with the scripts.
 If you wanna go into `TitleCards/R[X]\_TitleCard.txt` and fix it, be my guest, but the best fix is to set `screenWidth` to 400, instead of 424 in the settings.ini file to match the PC version's resolution.